 About Kilauea Military Camp

 Established in 1916, KMC has had many uses over the years.
-Originally a training ground for the National Guard, it has also served as a rest and relaxation (R&R) location, and for brief periods during World War II, as an internment camp and a prisoner-of-war camp.
+Originally a training ground for the National Guard and an Army “vacation and health recruiting station,” it has also served as a rest and relaxation (R&R) location, and for brief periods during World War II, as an internment camp and a prisoner-of-war camp.